mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   Thi started to talk but remembered the pain as only a whisper emerged.
 Thi cleared hae throat gently and tried again.

-  "Warmer," thi said with a scratch of a voice, holding hae hand against Laen-Laen's belly.
+  "Warm," thi said with a scratch of a voice, holding hae hand against Laen-Laen's belly.

   "I was so worried where you had gone."